Michael Dougherty: Career

 Dougherty made his directorial and writing debut with the animated short film Season's Greetings, which was released in 1996.
-The hand drawn short film marked the debut of "Sam", the pint-sized spirit of Halloween who would later become the star of Trick 'r Treat.
+The hand-drawn short film marked the debut of "Sam", the pint-sized spirit of Halloween who would later become the star of Trick 'r Treat.
+Michael was also an animator on the Nick Jr. series Blue's Clues and Little Bill at Nick Digital.

 Dougherty went on to co-write several screenplays, including the superhero sequel X2, which was released in 2003.
 He also co-wrote the screenplay for the 2005 supernatural horror film Urban Legends: Bloody Mary, and Superman Returns, which was released in 2006.

-Dougherty made his feature directorial debut with the cult horror anthology film Trick 'r Treat.
-It played at several film festivals, before being released on DVD on October 6, 2009 in the US and Canada.
-It received acclaim and went on to gain a cult following in subsequent years, before finally being released theatrically in October 2022.
+Dougherty made his feature directorial debut with the horror anthology film Trick 'r Treat, starring Anna Paquin, Dylan Baker, and Brian Cox.
+It played at several film festivals, before being released on DVD on October 6, 2009, in the US and Canada.
+It received acclaim and went on to gain a cult following before finally being released theatrically in October 2022.
 The short film Season's Greetings, which was the precursor to Trick 'r Treat, was released as a DVD extra and was aired on FEARnet in October 2013 as part of a 24-hour Trick 'r Treat marathon on Halloween.
+Trick ‘r Treat has since become a perennial favorite that has spawned a growing line of toys, comics, theme park attractions, and Halloween decor, and a sequel is in development with Legendary Pictures.

-In December 2014, he began work on the Christmas horror film Krampus, which was released to moderate critical and commercial success in December 2015, and the film has since grown to become a holiday favorite.
+In December 2014, he began work on the holiday horror comedy Krampus, starring Toni Collette, Adam Scott, David Koechner, and Allison Tolman, which was released to moderate critical and commercial success in December 2015.
+Much like Trick ‘r Treat, Krampus has become an annual holiday classic.

 He also co-wrote the story for the film X-Men: Apocalypse (2016).
 Dougherty directed the science fiction sequel Godzilla: King of the Monsters, for which he wrote the script with Zach Shields, from a story he co-wrote with Shields and Max Borenstein.
-The film was released in 2019, to mixed reviews and grossed $386 million worldwide.
+The film, starring Millie Bobby Brown, Vera Farmiga, and Ken Watanabe, was released in 2019, to mixed reviews; it grossed $386 million worldwide.

 In April 2020, HBO was announced to be developing a Hellraiser television series that would serve as "an elevated continuation and expansion" of its mythology, with Mark Verheiden and Dougherty writing and David Gordon Green directing several episodes.
 The three will executive produce with Danny McBride, Jody Hill, Brandon James and Roy Lee of Vertigo Entertainment.

-Dougherty also co-wrote the story for Godzilla vs. Kong with Zach Shields and Terry Rossio.
-The film was released in May 2021 to generally positive reviews and grossed over $468 million worldwide.
+In September 2020, Clive Barker announced Dougherty will Direct a television series adaptation of Nightbreed.

+Dougherty and Shields provided rewrites for Godzilla vs. Kong, starring Brian Tyree Henry, Rebecca Hall, and Alexander Skarsgård, but only retained a "Story By" credit along with Terry Rossio.
+Dougherty and Shields provided "additional literary material" for Godzilla x Kong: The New Empire, along with James Ashcroft, Eli Kent, and Nicole Perlman.

+In February 2024 Colossal Biosciences announced a Multiyear Docu-series with Dougherty as executive producer.